 The War Amps financial statements are prepared and audited by the respected international accounting firm PricewaterhouseCoopers (PwC).
 They also prepare our annual filing of the T3010 government return.

 We are continually evaluating how we present our financial information, in order to ensure that we provide our donors with the facts they need to make a well-informed decision.

-history and the programs and services we offer to amputees.
+The War Amps is proud of its history and the programs and services we offer to amputees.
 Public support of the Key Tag Service, which has returned more than 1.5 million sets of lost keys, enables the Association

 to continue to operate its many programs, such as the CHAMP Program for child amputees, the National Service Bureau for war amputees and seriously disabled veterans, the National Amputee Centre for

-Advocacy, ensuring the rights and interests of amputees.
+adult amputees and Advocacy, ensuring the rights and interests of amputees.